hkailahi/client-server-hangman/README.md

         $ mvn clean package
       ```

-    - This will build and install the libraries + dependecies for BOTH the frontend and the backend
+    - This will build and install the libraries + dependencies for BOTH the frontend and the backend
     - NOTE: It may take a while the first time
 - Start the server
     - In separate terminal, run the following and keep active until finished playing the game.